 Before producing history software, Peter studied history at undergraduate and post-graduate level at Durham University, UK, where he is now an associate of Ustinov College.
 After teaching history and being an educational librarian for many years, he founded Appian Way Software in 1988.
 This specialised in developing and publishing history education resources for UK schools - which at the time meant there were beeps and load screens galore!

 In 1999, with many successful titles under its belt, such as the Data 100 series, which gave students access to primary historical sources on a large range of topics, Appian Way merged with Actis Ltd - one of the largest educational publishing companies in the UK at the time.
 Peter became Actis' CEO.

 Leading such a company as Actis was a great experience, but it moved Peter far away from his first love, history.
 After 5 years, he left to move back into history publishing and in 2007 founded TimeMaps.
 This new direction was based on a rising awareness that there was a growing dearth of resources that actually tried to build historical knowledge and understanding, rather than just skills.

 TimeMaps is a father son business.
 In 2008, Jonny joined his father after graduating with an MA in Landscape Planning and Management from the University of Manchester.
-Jonny's is passionate about making resources attractive to the "un-teachable" folk (like he claims to have been) who need to be given the tools to do their own learning.
+His love of maps and digital technologies put him in a great position to lead the technical role in the business.